College of Business > Academics > Department of Economics > Economics Alumni

 Lola Boldbaatar

-BSB Economics, with a minor in Finance ’12
+BSB Economics, Minor in Finance ’12

-Key Account Manager Americas | DSV - Global Transport & Logistics
+Global Account Director | DSV - Global Transport & Logistics

 How did you become interested in economics?